WiFi Password Sign Generator

 Scan with your phone camera to connect

-Is it safe to show my WiFi password on a sign?
+Is it safe to display my WiFi password on a sign?